The best view comes from the hardest climb, they say. Cliche as it may sound but it is true for Taraw Cliff.

-At a height of approximately 230 meters, Taraw Cliff stands proud at the icon of the town.
-It is one of the few things that you can do in El Nido that does not involve a boat ride but take note this activity requires physical strength, courage and extra care as it is not an easy feat.
+At a height of approximately 230 meters, Taraw Cliff stands proud as one of the town’s icons.
+It is one of the few things that you can do in El Nido that does not involve a boat ride.
+However, take note this activity requires physical strength, courage and extra care as it is not an easy feat.

 For adrenaline junkies, this is a must-do for a great view!
 But a guide is required to scale Taraw Cliff.
 You can hire one for as low as P500 for a group of 1 to 3 persons without harness or helmet, higher if including all the protective gear and equipment.
 Due to its difficulty and the previous fatal accidents, guides to Taraw Cliff are getting scarce but your hotel in El Nido should be able to help you find one or just approach any travel agency in the town.